 Monterey County is the State’s third largest agricultural producer.
 The 2004 F.O.B. value of Monterey County agriculture was $3,392,309,318.
 Over 41 individual commodities each gross over one million dollars, from #1 leaf lettuce at $544 million, to #41 herbs at $1.4 million.

 Although known as the Salad Bowl of the World, Monterey County produces many commodities other than the $2.5 billion in vegetable crops.
 The following statistics show just how diverse agriculture is: Fruits and Nuts $529 million; Field Crops $15.5 million; Nursery Crops $271 million; Livestock and Poultry $39 million; Seed Crops $7 million.

 This intensive agricultural backdrop makes Monterey County a destination for farmers and scientists the world over to observe cutting its edge practices.

 Cooperative Extension has been a part of this scene since 1918.
 Today the industry is served by Cooperative Extension advisors specializing in entomology, plant pathology, irrigation and water resources, weed management and vegetable crops, and viticulture.
-The Nutrition Educator focuses on preventing obesity in children and promoting healthy eating on any budget.
 The 4-H Youth Development program stresses citizenship, leadership, and life skills for its 800+ members.

 UNIVERSITY OF CALIFORNIA - DIVISION OF AGRICULTURE & NATURAL RESOURCES - JUNE, 2005